jonnonz1/nz-statute-book/acts/public/1978/securities-act-1978.md

   (a) that an offer of the security is to be made under the recognition regime; and (b) of the full name and address in New Zealand of 1 or more persons resident or incorporated in New Zealand who are authorised to accept service in New Zealand at that address of documents on behalf of the issuer.

-### 74 Power to exempt from Part 2 and Regulations under recognition regime
+### 74 Power to exempt from Part 2 and regulations under recognition regime
 (1) The Governor-General may, by Order in Council made on the recommendation of the Minister, make regulations, for the purpose of implementing a recognition regime for a designated country, that provide for—
-  (a) exemptions from provisions of Part 2 and the Regulations; and (b) the other matters set out in section 75.
+  (a) exemptions from provisions of Part 2 and the regulations; and (b) the other matters set out in section 75.
 (2) The Minister may recommend making an Order in Council under this section only— (a) if he or she is satisfied that it is in the public interest after having regard to—